 Itay holds a BSc in Plant Sciences and an MSc in Agroecology and Plant Health, both from the Hebrew University in Jerusalem

-Gavriel holds BSc and MSc in Agroecology and Plant Health from the Hebrew University in Jerusalem
+Shiri holds a PhD in Agroecology and Plant Health from the Hebrew University of Jerusalem.

 Board of Directors